twitwi/petanque-tournament/NOTES.md

   - set the number of teams (range(1,9) for 8 teams)
   - set randomFromFoodle to True
   - iterate with changing the seed (in `data/__init__.py`) and doing `python -c "import team ; team.dumpFoodled()"`
+  - then save the output to `data/teams.csv` and switch the boolean to False again

 Update of email aliases